-(Reasons for excluding the above-mentioned non-consolidated subsidiaries from the scope of consolidation)

-The non-consolidated subsidiaries are small in size, and their aggregate total assets, net sales, profit or loss (Amount corresponding to the Company's equity interest) and retained earnings (Amount corresponding to the Company's equity interest), etc. do not materially affect the consolidated financial statements.
+(Reasons for excluding the above-mentioned non-consolidated subsidiaries from the scope of consolidation) The non-consolidated subsidiary is small in size, and its aggregate total assets, net sales, profit or loss (Amount corresponding to the Company's equity interest) and retained earnings (Amount corresponding to the Company's equity interest), etc. does not materially affect the consolidated financial statements.